AFreeChameleon/flute/README.md

 ```
 NOTE: `.deinit` doesn't free any column strings.

 To add rows, create a struct of your row type and put it into the `.addRow` function.
-To print the table, run `.printTable`:
+To print the table, run `.printTable` and flush afterwards:

 ```
 const row = Row {